 How to Sign Drawings

 As is the case with paintings, you need to consider your drawing medium when thinking through how you’ll sign the piece.
-Drawings can be done in traditional mediums such as graphite and artist-quality drawing pencils, or more modern mediums such as ink.
+Drawings can be done in traditional mediums such as graphite and artist-quality drawing pencils or more modern mediums such as ink.

 For example, signing a graphite drawing with graphite may not make the signature stand out.
-Signing with ink, or even something as drastic as making your signature white will make a bold artist statement and ensure that viewers see your signature.
+Signing with ink or something as drastic as making your signature white will make a bold artist statement and ensure that viewers see your signature.
 What you intend to say with your signature will help you decide what tool you should use to sign your work.

 Where to Sign a Drawing

 Signatures on drawings are similar to signatures on paintings; traditionally, signatures are placed on the front of the piece on the bottom left.
 Again, thinking about the intent of the signature can help you make your decision.
 Want to claim your work boldly?
 The front of the drawing is the right place for your signature.

 Prints are duplicates of the same piece of art, but it’s important to differentiate them from one another.
 Without a clear way to differentiate them, they may not be as valuable – and without a unique marker for limited editions or limited runs, someone may fraudulently duplicate your art.
 First, ensure your print is on high-quality material.
 The better the material, the easier it will be to sign.